pskaranth/datascience/deeplearning/FFN.md

 <p align="center"><img src="../img/FFN.png" width="300px" height="240px"></p>

-a is Pre-activation function is the weighted sum of inputs and can be given by :
+a is the Pre-activation function.
+It is the weighted sum of inputs and is be given by :

 $$ a_{i} = W_{i}h_{i-1}(x) + b_{i}$$